This post was updated Feb. 15, 2018.

-If you're not at your office this Presidents Day holiday, chances are you are working on your taxes.
+The long Presidents Day holiday is this weekend and chances are you will be working on your taxes.

 And when folks start workings on their 1040s, even with software help, they tend to have questions.

-That's why this week, according to the Internal Revenue Service, also is one of the busiest times for the IRS' telephone lines.
+That's why the days before and after Presidents Day are, according to the Internal Revenue Service, also is one of the busiest times for the IRS' telephone lines.

-To avoid telephonic frustrations, the commissioner recommends that taxpayers with filing questions turn to their computers or other Internet connected devices instead.
+To avoid telephonic frustrations, the IRS recommends that taxpayers with filing questions turn to their computers or other internet connected devices instead.

-"The entire week of the Presidents Day holiday marks a peak time in the number of calls to the IRS, and we encourage taxpayers to visit IRS.gov as the best place to get quick help and answers to your questions," says Koskinen.
+"The entire week of the Presidents Day holiday marks a peak time in the number of calls to the IRS, and we encourage taxpayers to visit IRS.gov as the best place to get quick help and answers to your questions," noted former IRS Commissioner John Koskinen a few years ago.

 1. Tax refund tracking: The IRS says that despite its reduced services due to Congressional budget cuts, most tax refunds still are issued in less than 21 days.
 Want to know where in that time frame your refund is?
 Use the online Where's My Refund? tool.
 It's available on the IRS website as well as the agency's IRS2Go smartphone app.